m0g/officina/src/en/index.md

   in the same space as we work has become an important practice for this.
 The community we form in this way is the same that activates to organize all the public program of Officina.
-what_we_do_description: Since its inception, Officina Neukölln stands for shared influences and skills.
+what_we_do_description: Since its inception, Officina Neukölln stands for shared influences and artistic solidarity.
 ---